atomone-hub/govgen-validators/StakeLab.md

 7) Unique validator key to submit

-- TBD
+- We submitted our GenTX in the dedicated folder, name : gentx-148d010cbeb45140f190abfee435f42347d2c195.json

+8) Region you and/or your validator is based (country)
+- Europe: France, Germany, Finland

-8) Must replicate, understand, and validate the genesis distribution.
+9) Must replicate, understand, and validate the genesis distribution.
 (See https://github.com/atomone-hub/genesis/pull/65#pullrequestreview-1775992431)

-9) Must contribute to the above to prove understanding of it by contributing to the code or creating a PR/PRs
+10) Must contribute to the above to prove understanding of it by contributing to the code or creating a PR/PRs

-10) Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach
+11) Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach

-11) Must provide Transparency disclosures of associations among validators.
+12) Must provide Transparency disclosures of associations among validators.
 (Also see [Validators and KYC #75](https://github.com/atomone-hub/genesis/issues/75#issue-2034573094)).

-12) The Community will put together best practices for KYC-ing and approving validator submissions.
+13) The Community will put together best practices for KYC-ing and approving validator submissions.
 The conversation can be followed here: ([Validators and KYC #75)](https://github.com/atomone-hub/genesis/issues/75#issue-2034573094))